energinet-open-incubator/innersource-collaboration/docs/introductory/FOSS-terms-guide/01-FOSS-Terms-Intro-TOC.md

 ### Literature References

 This guide frequently references two documents:
-- The [Danish Digitalization Agencies' guide on legal aspects of Open Source from 2009](https://www.digitaliser.dk/resource/451301/artefact/retligeforholdvedopensource.pdf?artefact=true&PID=464845).
-It is referred to shortly as **DAP**.
+- The _Danish Digitalization Agencies' guide on legal aspects of Open Source from 2009_.
+It is referred to shortly as [DAP].
-- Our [Energinet "Open Source as TSO" memo](https://github.com/project-origin/origin-collaboration/blob/main/docs/additional_reading/legal_memo/legal_memo_README.md).
-It is referred to shortly as **EnerginetFOSS-memo**.
+- Our _Energinet "Open Source as TSO" memo_.
+It is referred to shortly as [EnerginetFOSS-memo] from here.

 Books on the topic:
 - Denmark: Possibly [IT-Retten](https://bibliotek.dk/da/work/870970-basis%3A26085950)